• Skip to main content

 All in all, the best way to improve our gut health is by what we eat and drink.
 By boosting our microbiome.

 One way to do this is to drink water kefir.
 For many years I’ve included milk kefir in my diet however the former is relatively new to me.
-A tart, fruity and effervescent drink, perfect for summertime drinking.
+A tart, fruity and effervescent drink, perfect for summertime sipping.

 What is Water Kefir?